Brandon300055/vote-by-blockchain/README.md

 # vote-by-blockchain
+- did in like 15 min where's election competition?
 - you can vote by blockchain in an election
 - votes are made immutable and would prevent voter fraud
-- did in like 15 min where is election competition?

 contributions to at your hearts contempt